 Deadly sin #5: Sending erroneous and/or unedited information

 There is no excuse for sending grad school application essays that have numerous misspellings or grammatical errors.
 Let spellcheck be your friend, but always proofread your work, checking specifically for grammar errors.
 Have someone else review your applications too.

 Most of all, double-check the school names (and mailing addresses) before sending in your applications.
 Let's say you're applying to the MA program at XYZ University in Florida and also to the MA program at ABC State in Ohio.
 If you send the Florida essay to Ohio, you may as well remove Florida from your list, because they will remove you from theirs.
 (Believe me, it happens.)

 Deadly sin #6: Asking questions you could answer yourself

 Do your homework and take the time to know the basics (at the very least!) of the graduate programs you’re applying to.
 Steer clear of asking questions you can easily find answers to on your own, such as "What are your application deadlines?" or "Do you offer financial aid?"
 When an applicant asked me these questions, I made a note for future reference—and not because I was impressed.

 However, if there are aspects of a program of particular interest to you, such as a study aboard component, it's perfectly acceptable to ask for more details.
 This shows that you are taking the time to look deeper into the program's offerings and considering what makes the school special.

 Deadly sin #7: Leaving something unaddressed or making excuses

-If there is something about your application you believe needs explaining (a gap in employment, a low undergraduate GPA), be sure to address it head on.
+If there is something about your application you believe needs explaining (like a gap in employment or a low undergraduate GPA), be sure to address it head on.
 Otherwise, the admission committee may think you are hiding something.
 But when you do address it, don't make excuses.
 Provide an explanation and offer to provide more information if needed/requested.